MrThearMan/CI/README.md

-# Reusable CI for poetry projects
+# Reusable CI pipelines for poetry projects

 > This is meant for personal use for my own projects.

 ## Requirements

-The CI templates require the projet to use [poetry] with [tox] and [coverage], and use [coveralls] for hosting code coverage results, using the [coveralls-python] library to send the coverage results.
-The optional docs building also requires that the project uses [mkdocs] for documentation.
+There are 3 different pipeline templates, one for testing, one for building docs, and one for releasing the library to [PyPI].

+All templates require the project to use [poetry].
+The testing pipeline requires [tox] and [coverage], as well as [coveralls-python] for sending coverage results to [coveralls].
+The docs building pipeline requires [mkdocs].

 ## How to use